Happay

 Whenever cash is needed, or every month the petty cash custodian must summarize the petty cash log by expense account.
 Also, he must record a journal entry debiting each expense and crediting petty cash.

 The beginning balance is the petty cash fund balance.
-In the total amount column, enter the total petty cash expenses, and this is the amount you’ll ask for as reimbursement.
+In the total amount column, enter the total petty cash expenses, and this is the amount you’ll ask for as petty cash reimbursement.
 So, the ending balance in the petty cash log is the difference between the beginning balance and the total petty cash expenses.
 The amount left inside the box should be equal to the ending balance.

 Step 6: Reload the cash